tomcastleman/laravel-memcached-plus/README.md

 When defining `options` you should set the config key to the `Memcached` constant name as a string.
 This avoids any issues with local environments missing ext-memcached and throwing a warning about undefined constants.
-The config keys are automatically resolved into `Memcached` constants by the `MemcachedPlus\Connector` which throws a `RuntimeException` if the constant is invalid.
+The config keys are automatically resolved into `Memcached` constants by the `MemcachedPlus\MemcachedConnector` which throws a `RuntimeException` if the constant is invalid.

 Note that as this package _enhances_ the built-in Laravel 5 memcached Cache driver the driver string remains `memcached`.